LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 directives and predicates, Prolog coding style guidelines may be applied.
 All Logtalk source files, examples, and standard library entities use tabs (the recommended setting is a tab width equivalent to 4 spaces) for laying out code.
-Closed related entities can be defined in the same source file.
-However, for best performance, is often necessary to have an entity per source file.
+Closely related entities can be defined in the same source file.
+However, for the best performance, is often necessary to have an entity per source file.
 Entities that might be useful in different contexts (such as library entities) are best defined in their own source files.